 nuvos This is a occupational defined benefit pension arrangement of the PCSPS(NI).
 It provides a pension linked to your pensionable earnings which is reviewed annually in line with the cost of living.

-partnership pension account A new defined contribution (money purchase) plan; available only to entrants joining on or after 1 October 2002.
+partnership pension account A new defined contribution (money purchase) plan; available to all members of the NICSPS.

 Pension age This is the earliest age you can take your pension without it being reduced for early payment.
 The normal pension age in classic, classic plus and premium is 60.
 In nuvos it is age 65 and in alpha it is linked to the members state pension age.

 Pensionable allowances Allowances which are included in your pay and which count for pension.
 Examples include shift duty allowance and substitution pay.
 Overtime payments are not pensionable, but overtime premium payments are pensionable.

 Pensionable bonuses Bonus payments do not normally count towards your pension, but your employer may have agreed that they can (in exceptional circumstances).
 Bonuses are not included in 'permanent' pensionable earnings and we have to average them out over a number of years when working out your final pensionable pay.

 Pensionable earnings Pensionable earnings are all earnings which could count towards your pension.
 They can include non-cash items, for example uniforms or accommodation.

 premium A defined benefit ('final salary') scheme.
 Staff in post up to 30 September 2002 had the choice of transferring from the old PCSPS(NI) (now classic) to premium.

 Preserve/preservation If you leave the scheme with more than two years' qualifying service, you can leave the pension benefits you have built up in the scheme.
 We will then normally pay you a pension when you reach pension age.
 Or you can choose to transfer your preserved pension before you retire.